 The purpose of this program is to educate motivated and ethical individuals in the varied aspects of becoming a qualified professional Radiographer.
 Particular attention to such areas as technical skills, patient care considerations, medical knowledge, medico-legal and ethical behavior and appropriate work habits are the fundamental foundation of the program’s principles and goals.
 Upon successful completion of all didactic and clinical courses in the Radiography curriculum, the student will be eligible to apply for the National registry examination offered by the American Registry of Radiologic Technologists.

 The Radiographic Technology program is a two year (five semesters) program leading to the Associate of Applied Science degree.
 Beginning with the first semester after admittance into the program, students are actively involved in the clinical setting, working directly with patients and learning from staff technologists as well as program faculty.
-Augusta University Medical Center (AU) and affiliates, Doctor’s Hospital and affiliates, Aiken Regional Medical Center and affiliates, and Augusta-Aiken Orthopedic Specialists (AAOS), serve as clinical sites for the students in this program.
+Wellstar MCG and affiliates, Doctor’s Hospital and affiliates, Aiken Regional Medical Center and affiliates, Sweetwater ER, and Augusta-Aiken Orthopedic Specialists (AAOS), serve as clinical sites for the students in this program.
 These clinical sites offer a wide range of work and clinical experience necessary to succeed in the highly competitive field of modern Radiologic Technology.
 The staff and administration of these sites provide enthusiastic support and assistance in maintaining the quality of this program.

 Program Mission Statement